Alex23603/alx-pre_course/README.md

-My first readme
+My first readme.

-well this is the pre-course work and a project by ALX Africa Programme
+This is the pre-course work and a project by ALX Africa Programme